 Failure to correctly configure the real servers to handle the ARP problem is the most common problem in DR configurations.
-Please refer to: Advanced DR considerations in the administration manual.
+Please refer to the administration manual for more details.

-Real server (back end) configuration for DR mode (Windows)
+Real server configuration for DR mode (Windows)

 If you are using a one-arm DR load balancing method each web server requires the ARP problem to be handled: